 The meal's simplicity, consisting solely of chicken tenders and a homestyle honey mustard dipping sauce, was an interesting nod to keto dietary preferences.
 This straightforward approach to dining might suit occasional keto meals, but for someone not strictly following a keto diet, the novelty could wear thin.

-Coconut Crusted Chicken with Sweet Potato Wedges
+Coconut Crusted Chicken With Sweet Potato Wedges

 Unlike the previous almond-crusted tenders which set a high bar, this Coconut Crusted Chicken dish fell short of expectations.
 The single, large piece of breaded chicken turned out to be flat and notably dry.
 This was disappointing, especially following the enjoyment of the almond tenders.
 This made it a less enjoyable meal.